UMES Office of Procurement

 - Ensure University business is conducted in a fair and open environment in full compliance with applicable laws and regulations of the state

-- To outline and communicate procurement policies and procedures to the University community
+- Outline and communicate procurement policies and procedures to the University community

-- Identify opportunitites to enhance the University's buying power
+- Identify opportunities to enhance the University's buying power

-- To provide excellent customer service to the campus community in response to all procurement related inquiries
+- Provide excellent customer service to the campus community in response to all procurement related inquiries

 - Support the State of Maryland Small Business Reserve and Minority Business Enterprise programs